Domino-Blockchain/domichain/docs/src/learn/state-compression.md

 Then using the
 [`getMinimumBalanceForRentExemption`](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#getMinimumBalanceForRentExemption)
-function to get the final cost (in lamports) to allocate the required space for the tree on-chain.
+function to get the final cost (in satomis) to allocate the required space for the tree on-chain.

-Then determine the cost in lamports to make an account of this size rent exempt, similar to any other account creation.
+Then determine the cost in satomis to make an account of this size rent exempt, similar to any other account creation.

 ```ts